VenturaNotes/Knowledge/- Topics/cerebroside.md

 ## Synthesis
 -
 ## Source [^1]
-- $n$. one of a group of compounds occurring in the myelin sheaths of nerve fibres.
+- $n$. one of a group of compounds occurring in the myelin sheaths of nerve fibers.
 They are glycolipids, containing a sphingolipid bound to a sugar, usually galactose (in galactocerebrosides) or glucose (in glucocerebrosides).
 ## Source[^2]
 - Any one of a class of glycolipids in which a single sugar unit is bound to a sphingolipid (see PHOSPHOLIPID).
 The most common cerebrosides are galactocerebrosides, containing the sugar group galactose; they are found in the plasma membranes of neural tissue and are abundant in the myelin sheaths of neurons.
 ## References